Leonowak/keywordMT/README.md

 Code archive for Leonard Nowaks Master’s thesis on keyword-aware machine translation.

 This repository contains the experimental code used during the thesis work.
-It is **not intended to be a polished library or plug-and-play system**, but rather a reproducible reference for the conducted experiments.
+It is **not intended to be a polished library**, but rather a reproducible reference for the conducted experiments.

 ## Overview